 The earlier such problems are addressed the better the long-term outcome.

 Ross discussing Shoulder Injuries on KFM Radio:

-Due to the complexity of the shoulder joint and the many structures that may give rise to pain, shoulder rehabilitation requires a more comprehensive approach than other joint conditions.
+Due to the complexity of the shoulder joint and the many structures that may give rise to pain, rehabilitating your shoulder requires a more comprehensive approach than other joint conditions.

 Causes of Shoulder Pain:

 - Tendonitis or capsulitis